-Dr. Domingo has served on several nonprofit boards and committees including the Seattle Special Education PTSA, the UW Center on Human Development and Disability, the Washington State Family and Community Engagement Trust, the Seattle Public Schools Special Education Advisory and Advocacy Committee, and the Experimental Education Unit at the University of Washington’s Haring Center.
-He regularly volunteers at both his children’s’ schools as well as the local children’s hospital.
+He has served on several nonprofit boards and committees, including the Seattle Special Education PTSA, the UW Center on Human Development and Disability, and the Washington State Family and Community Engagement Trust.
+He regularly volunteers in several organizations as well as the local children’s hospital and has led medical relief efforts in Central America.
 He holds a bachelor’s degree in psychology, a master’s degree in theology, and a doctorate in educational leadership.

 James serves as Regional Director at Washington Charter School Development.
 Prior to joining WCSD, James worked within the Ernst & Young Commercial Real Estate Advisory group.
 As a senior consultant he provided his clients with a range of strategic development, cost assessment/management, and risk analysis services focused around their commercial real estate holdings.
 James leverages this experience, as well as eight years as a practicing civil engineer in the Bay Area, to bring solutions based focus to the challenges of developing school facilities.
 James has an M.B.A from from the UCLA Anderson School of Management and a Masters in Engineering from the University of Glasgow, Scotland.